-No data leaves your organization or control.
+No data ever leaves your organizational controls.

 Expert Guidance and Professional Services:

 The user addresses the email the same way as they normally do in Outlook, but when they click send, no message leaves the outbox, the email data will be transferred from the PoliteMail for Outlook client to the PoliteMail Analytics Server Software (dedicated to your account) via https TLS 1.2.

 The total volume of email is the same.
-When recipients view the email content, whether its in their preview pane or on their mobile device, standard HTML page https requests will hit the PoliteMail Server (the one dedicated to your account, either in the cloud or on-premise) and the PoliteMail software will collect that measurement data and compile it into reports.
+When recipients view the email content, whether in the preview pane or on their mobile device, standard HTML page https requests will hit the PoliteMail analytics server (the one dedicated to your account, either in the cloud or on-premise) and the PoliteMail software will collect measurement data and compile it into reports.

 All data in transit will occur over port 443 with TLS 1.2. – Click Images to enlarge architecture diagrams below.